 Homeschooling opens your family up to many amazing options for learning in the real world that they can not get elsewhere.
 Your home business offers many great learning opportunities for your kids as well as overall benefits for the entire family.
 When your children see you working hard every day to achieve your dreams in your home business and provide for your family they see you setting an example of how hard work pays off.

 Working from home running your own business allows you to make the most of your time each day choosing what hours you work so you can fit work around your child’s education.
 Running your own business allows you to bring in your own income to your home without the stress of having to answer to someone else while dealing with home and family life.

-Working from home allows you to earn money while homeschooling and eliminates the need to pay for expensive childcare.
+Continuing to run a business while homeschooling also allows you to continue earning extra money while homeschooling, and eliminates the need to pay for expensive childcare or tutors.
 For many families, the cost of childcare can make having a 2nd income nearly useless.
-Running your own business takes away this stress from families.
+Running your own business takes away this stress from families (especially single parents).
 When families chose to homeschool they often lose one income as well making this a practical way to help replace some or even all of the lost income.

 Benefits of making your home business part of your homeschool